 Ron Miller is a retired teacher having taught for 36 years at Dundee Central School.
 He is presently a real estate agent in his 21st year.
 As a cancer survivor the mission of the Hope Walk of Yates County is very dear to his heart.
 Raising funds to assist cancer patients and caregivers in Yates County reflects Ron’s motto of "working together we can make a difference".

 Marty is a family man who believes in giving back to the community where he was born and raised.
 Penn Yan is his home town where he and his wife Dawn raised their family.
-He is a businessman, Certified Financial coach, peace officer, and is incapable of pitching anything he himself doesn’t whole hardly believes in.
+He is a businessman, Certified Financial coach, peace officer and is incapable of pitching anything he himself doesn’t whole hardly believe in.
 While being the caregiver for his wife while she was battling cancer Marty saw a need for those in that role.
-Being a caregiver can be overwhelming mentally, physically, and financially.
-Where the unique blend of leadership, vision, and knowledge his goals for the Hope walk of Yates County is to empower others to become change makers within their community.
+Being a caregiver can be overwhelming mentally, physically and financially.
+Where the unique blend of leadership, vision and knowledge, his goals for the Hope walk of Yates County is to empower others to become change makers within their community.

-Kevin was born in Washington DC and moved to the Penn Yan area in 1984.
-He enjoys spending time with his family, listening to music, and is a member of the drum Club in Geneva, New York.
-Like most people, He has had a number of beloved family members and friends affected by this terrible disease.
-Kevin has a passion for helping people anyway he can.
-He volunteers with the Hope Walk of Yates County to help local residents and giving back to the community.
+Kevin was born in Washington, DC and moved to the Penn Yan area in 1984.
+He enjoys spending time with his family, listening to music and is a member of the Drum Club in Geneva, NY.
+Like most people, he has had a number of beloved family members and friends affected by this terrible disease.
+Kevin has a passion for helping people any way he can.
+He volunteers with the Hope Walk of Yates County to help local residents and to give back to the community.

-John was born and raised in Penn Yan New York.
-Like many residence in our community he has had a number of beloved family members affected by cancer including his Father-in-law and niece.
-With over 37 years of dedicated employment at the Tops supermarket John has built a unique and deep relationship with the residents and citizens of Yates County.
-John has been volunteering in the community since.
+John was born and raised in Penn Yan, NY.
+Like many residents in our community he has had a number of beloved family members affected by cancer including his father-in-law and niece.
+With over 37 years of dedicated employment at the Tops Supermarket John has built a unique and deep relationship with the residents and citizens of Yates County.
+John has been volunteering in the community since 2000.
 He became involved with the Hope Walk of Yates County because he saw a need.
-John used his talents as a DJ to provide entertainment for the event.
+John uses his talents as a DJ to provide entertainment for the event.